Apostle of Jesus Christ

 1 John 4:10 Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins.

-The Problem of “Alone”
+The Paradox of “Alone”

 The Solas were forged in fire—clarifying salvation against corruption.
 But in the Reformers’ precise theological architecture, they risked isolation.